mlp6/Medical-Software-Design/Lectures/pip-and-conda-install.md

 should be an `Anaconda3` folder in your user directory.
 Note the path down for this.
 * If you have any trouble finding the `Anaconda3` folder, open the "Anaconda Prompt" (you can find it from the Windows 10 search bar), and type `conda info`.
 The desired path should be listed under "base environment".
+* Note for Windows users: The path listed under Anaconda's "base environment" was written in Windows fomatting (Ex. `C:\Users\name\Anaconda3`).
+When inserting the path name into the next step, format that path to match Linux formatting (Ex. `/c/Users/name/Anaconda3/`).

 Then create a `.bashrc` file in your home directory (`vim ~/.bashrc`) and put the following line in: